nCompass-tech/nCompass/README.md

 be onboarded and provided with your API key.
 Thanks!

 ## One-Line-Of-Code (OLOC)
-We strive to make sure that all our capabilities can truly be exposed to you with exactly one line of code.
+We strive to make sure that all our capabilities can be exposed to you with as close to one line of code as possible.
 Below is an example of how you would do that with us for streaming prompt complettion.
+The following lines of code and other examples like it can be found in the examples/hello_world.py file.
 ```
 from ncompass.client import nCompassOLOC

 prompt = 'Give me 5 tools I can use to accelerate inference of my ML model?'
+api_key = '<api_key>'
 for i in range(3):
+    nCompassOLOC().start_session(api_key)
-    ttft = nCompassOLOC().complete_prompt('<api_key>', prompt, max_tokens = 300, temperature = 0.5
+    nCompassOLOC().complete_prompt(api_key, prompt, max_tokens = 300, temperature = 0.5
                                    , top_p = 0.9, stream = True, pprint = True)
-    print(f'ttft = {ttft*1000:.2f}ms')
+    nCompassOLOC().stop_session(api_key)
 ```
 The section below unwraps the code a bit more.
 It is still simple, but not quite OLOC'd.

 ## More fine grained control
-The following code (also found in examples/hello_world.py) sets up an nCompass client, parameters and calls the complete_prompt API.
+The following code (also found in examples/fine_grained_control.py) sets up an nCompass client, parameters and calls the complete_prompt API.
 Our API returns a streaming iterator (response_iterator) and we also provide a print_prompt function which can print out the stream.
 ```
 from ncompass.client import nCompass

 # The client will automatically read the API key from the environment variable passed here.
 client = nCompass(custom_env_var = 'NCOMPASS_API_KEY')
+client.start_session()
 client.wait_until_model_running()
 params = {'max_tokens':    300 # max output tokens requested
           , 'temperature': 0.5